 Our Shared Values

 Taubman College Compact

-The College Compact is a description of the environment we wish to create and the behaviors we hope our community members will exhibit.
+The College Compact is a description of the environment we wish to create and the behaviors we expect our community members to exhibit.
 These shared values articulate our commitments for our interactions and relationships with one another.

+Our Shared Values